hobyfrezk/optima-react/README.md

 ## For preview and quick test

-A live demo has been deployed to netlify, for a quick preview [check it here](https://chongshun-optima-analytic-interview-demo.netlify.app/).
+A live demo has been deployed on the Netlify, for a quick preview [check it here](https://chongshun-optima-analytic-interview-demo.netlify.app/).

 All features are available in this demo.
 Source code can also be viewed in the [Github](https://github.com/hobyfrezk/optima-react).

 ---